H. L. A. Hart: Academic career

 The marriage contained "incompatible personalities", though it lasted right to the end of their lives and gave joy to both at times.
-Hart did joke with his daughter at one point, however, that "[t]he trouble with this marriage is that one of us doesn't like sex and the other doesn't like food", and according to LSE law professor Nicola Lacey, Hart was, by his own account, a "suppressed homosexual".
+Hart did joke with his daughter at one point, however, that "[t]he trouble with this marriage is that one of us doesn't like sex and the other doesn't like food", and according to Hart's biographer, LSE law professor Nicola Lacey, Hart was by his own account, a "suppressed homosexual".
 Jenifer Hart was believed by her contemporaries to have had an affair of long duration with Isaiah Berlin, a close friend of Hart's.
-Jenifer published her memoirs under the title Ask Me No More in 1998.
+In 1998, Jenifer Hart published Ask Me No More: An Autobiography.
 The Harts had four children, including, late in life, a son who was disabled, the umbilical cord wrapped around his neck having deprived his brain of oxygen.

 Hart's granddaughter Mojo Mathers became New Zealand's first deaf Member of Parliament in 2011.

-There is a description of the Harts' household by the writer on religion Karen Armstrong, who lodged with them for a time to help take care of their disabled son.
-The description appears in her book The Spiral Staircase.
+Karen Armstrong, an author who wrote about religion, referenced the Harts' household.
+She lodged with them for a time to help take care of their disabled son.
+The description appears in her book, The Spiral Staircase.

 Hart retired from the Chair of Jurisprudence in 1969 and was succeeded by Ronald Dworkin.
 He subsequently became principal of Brasenose College, Oxford.
 Hart died in Oxford on 19 December 1992, aged 85.
 He is buried there in Wolvercote Cemetery, which also contains Isaiah Berlin's grave.

 Hart's students

-Many of Hart's former students have become important legal, moral, and political philosophers, including Brian Barry, Ronald Dworkin, John Finnis, John Gardner, Kent Greenawalt, Peter Hacker, David Hodgson, Neil MacCormick, Joseph Raz, Chin Liew Ten and William Twining.
-Hart also had a strong influence on the young John Rawls in the 1950s, when Rawls was a visiting scholar at Oxford shortly after finishing his PhD.
+Many of Hart's former students have become important legal, moral, and political philosophers, including Brian Barry, Ronald Dworkin, John Finnis, John Gardner, Kent Greenawalt, Peter Hacker, David Hodgson, Neil MacCormick, Joseph Raz, Chin Liew Ten, and William Twining.
+Hart also had a strong influence on a young John Rawls in the 1950s, when Rawls was a visiting scholar at Oxford shortly after finishing his PhD.